CumulusNetworks/docs/content/cumulus-netq-52/More-Documents/Create a NetQ Simulation in DSX Air.md

   "cpu_mode": "host-passthrough"
 }
 ```
-3. If a newer NetQ image is available, update the `os` value accordingly. <!--how would an external user do this? need to check os field-->
+3. If a newer NetQ image is available, update the `os` value accordingly.

 ## Create the Simulation Using the Updated JSON

 1. Click **New Simulation** and enter a name.
 2. Select **JSON** as the simulation type and upload the JSON file you created in the previous section.
 3. Enable **Apply ZTP Template**.
 Delete the contents and replace them with `ZTPScript.sh`.
-The ZTP script sets the OOB management server IP address to `192.168.200.1` and updates the default switch password from `cumulus` to `netq_123`. : <!--ask Jaydev about apps3 repo-->
+The ZTP script sets the OOB management server IP address to `192.168.200.1` and updates the default switch password from `cumulus` to `netq_123`:
 {{<expand "ZTPScript.sh">}}
 ```
 #!/bin/bash